aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
 * `timezone` - (Optional, ForceNew, Available since v1.103.2) When you create a cluster, set the time zones for the Master and Worker nodes.
 You can only change the managed node time zone if you create a cluster.
 Once the cluster is created, you can only change the time zone of the Worker node.
 * `resource_group_id` - (Optional, ForceNew, Available since v1.101.0) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `version` - (Optional, Available since 1.70.1) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
+Do not specify if cluster auto upgrade is enabled, see [cluster_auto_upgrade](#cluster_auto_upgrade) for more information.
 * `security_group_id` - (Optional, ForceNew, Available since v1.91.0) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
 * `is_enterprise_security_group` - (Optional, ForceNew, Available since v1.91.0) Enable to create advanced security group. default: false.
+Only works for **Create** Operation.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).
 * `proxy_mode` - (Optional, ForceNew) Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.
 * `cluster_domain` - (Optional, ForceNew, Available since v1.103.2) Cluster local domain name, Default to `cluster.local`.
 A domain name consists of one or more sections separated by a decimal point (.), each of which is up to 63 characters long, and can be lowercase, numerals, and underscores (-), and must be lowercase or numerals at the beginning and end.
 * `custom_san` - (Optional, Available since v1.103.2) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).